New Haven Water Quality at a Glance

 Water Sources

-- Primary Reservoirs: Over 80% of drinking water originates from four reservoir systems: North Branford, Saltonstall, West River, and Whitney, providing reliable surface water supply.
+- Primary Reservoirs: Over 80% of drinking water originates from ten lake reservoir systems located in Hamden, Woodbridge, East Haven, Bethany, Guilford, Madison, Killingworth, Branford and North Branford, providing reliable surface water supply.

-- Watershed Protection: RWA manages over 27,000 acres of protected watershed land across 13 communities, maintaining natural filtration and pollution prevention measures.
+- Watershed Protection: RWA manages over 27,000 acres of protected watershed land across multiple communities, maintaining natural filtration and pollution prevention measures.

 Advanced Treatment Technology

-- Lake Whitney Plant: The primary treatment facility in Hamden processes 80 million gallons daily using multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and disinfection.
+- Treatment Facilities: Multiple state-of-the-art surface water treatment plants process water using multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and disinfection.

 - Laboratory Excellence: RWA operates one of only two Connecticut laboratories licensed to test for PFAS compounds, providing cutting-edge analytical capabilities for emerging contaminants.